 You may be able to obtain off-campus work authorization to work in a job related to your field of study.
 Come to the International Student Services Office to discuss this option.
 You must have been in F-1 status for at least one academic year to be eligible for off-campus employment.

 I am an F-1 student who will graduate soon.
 How do I receive permission to work in the United States after graduation?

 If you are completing your program of study, you may be eligible to apply for post-completion Optional Practical Training.
 This application must be recommended by our office and approved by the United States Citizenship and Immigration Services (USCIS).
 This process can take up to 3 months, so please allow sufficient time for approval to be received before you plan to begin working.
 The employment authorization will allow you to work in a job related to your field of study.

 I am a J-1 student who will graduate soon.
 How do I receive permission to work in the United States after graduation?

 You may be eligible to apply for Academic Training once you receive your job offer.
-The application must be completed and signed by your academic advisor and submitted to the ISS office for approval at least two weeks prior to the program end date listed on your DS-2019.
+The application must be completed and signed by your academic adviser and submitted to the ISS office for approval at least two weeks prior to the program end date listed on your DS-2019.
 If it is approved, the employment authorization will allow you to work in a specific job directly related to your field of study for 18 months.
 Please come to the ISS office for additional information regarding academic training.